hmalik144/MovieListTest/README.md

  - Data persistence with room
  - Picasso for image caching
  - Recycler view for easy user list display
+ - Favourite/unfavourite movies

 ## If I had more time

- - Add animations for recycler list population
+ - Add animations for recycler list population.
+ - Paginate the new entry with a smoother animation.

 ## Architectural Pattern